Elizaongwz/DSA4264/technical-report (krystal).md

 ### 3.3 Experimental Design
 #### Parallel Scoring
-To aid LTA in identifying which trunk services can be kept, modified or removed, we derived a Parallel Scoring Method to score and rank current trunk services in the order of priority to be evaluated.
-Our approach utilises a three-tiered method to not only identify trunk services that are most parallel to the MRT, but also to factor in potentual commuter feedback from  modifying services.
+To support LTA in evaluating trunk services that could be retained, modified, or removed, we developed a Parallel Scoring Method to rank these services by priority for review.
+This three-tiered approach helps identify trunk services that most closely parallel the MRT system, while also accounting for potential commuter feedback from service adjustments.
 Our approach is as follows:
 <img width="490" alt="Screenshot 2024-10-31 at 2 28 39 PM" src="https://github.com/user-attachments/assets/c6b41296-c5c8-4cc5-b982-08d892f5a5a9">